spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/defining-the-module-dependencies-dependency-provider.md

 ## Bridges in Spryker core

 When you look into dependency provider classes from the core level, you will discover the existence of bridges.
-Inside Spryker’s Core, we are using the [Bridge pattern](https://en.wikipedia.org/wiki/Bridge_pattern) to avoid hard dependencies and to further decouple the bundles form each other.
+Inside Spryker's Core, we are using the [Bridge pattern](https://en.wikipedia.org/wiki/Bridge_pattern) to avoid hard dependencies and to further decouple the bundles form each other.

 {% info_block warningBox %}